 Comparison between Local and NYSE Corporate Governance Practices

-Among the corporate governance principles that are applicable at Pampa Energía S.A. are several provisions of Argentine law, including, but without limitation: (i) the Argentine Business Organizations Law, No. 19,550, as amended (the ‘ABOL’); (ii) the Capital Markets Act No. 26,831 (the ‘CMA’); and (iii) the regulations of the Argentine Securities and Exchange Commission (‘CNV’) approved on September 5, 2013 (the ‘Regulations’).
+Among the corporate governance principles that are applicable at Pampa Energía S.A. are several provisions of Argentine law, including, but without limitation: (i) the Argentine Organizations Law, No. 19,550, as amended (the ‘ABOL’); (ii) the Capital Markets Act, as amended (the ‘CMA’); and (iii) the regulations of the Argentine Securities and Exchange Commission (‘CNV’) approved on 2013, as amended (the ‘Regulations’).

 In addition, we follow certain corporate governance guidelines and practices that prevail in the international markets and in international regulations applicable to us (sometimes mandatory), including United States law.
 On August 27, 2009, we registered with the Securities and Exchange Commission (‘SEC’) as a ‘foreign private issuer’ and began to trade its American Depositary Shares on the New York Stock Exchange (‘NYSE’).